codefordenver/code-for-denver-site/src/markdown/volunteer.md

 #### How many people are working on a project at any given time?

-This varies according the circumstances and there are no hard and fast rules that set a minimum or maximum number of volunteers per project.
-For the sake of efficiency, we aim to focus our efforts by limiting the number of projects in active development.
+This varies according to the circumstances and there are no hard and fast rules that set a minimum or maximum number of volunteers per project.
+For the sake of efficiency, we aim to focus our efforts by limiting the number of projects in active development at any given time.

 #### Is there any one person who is typically in charge of projects?